 Niacinamide + Hyaluronic Acid

 Hyaluronic acid is a humectant which means it derives moisture from its environment.
-Since both these ingredients are water-soluble, they maintain an overall pH balance between 5.0 and 7.
-Combined, they encourage the skin tissues to rebuild their structure, thus resulting in a firmer, smoother, radiant complexion.
+Since both these ingredients are water-soluble, they may help in maintaining an overall pH balance.
+Combined, they may make your skin look firmer, smoother, with a radiant complexion.

 Niacinamide + Manjistha (Indian Madder)

 The magical herb Manjistha contains glycosides that balance the Pitta while brightening the skin.
-According to Ayurvedic scriptures, this herb is Varnya (enhances radiation), Rakta Prasadaka (soothes the blood), and Rakta Sodhaka (purifies the blood).
-When combined with niacinamide, it brightens the skin, reduces hyperpigmentation, and evens the Varnakrit (skin tone).
+According to Ayurvedic scriptures, this herb is Varnya (enhances radiance), Rakta Prasadaka (soothes the blood), and Rakta Sodhaka (purifies the blood).
+When combined with niacinamide, it may help in brightening the appearance of the skin, reduce the look of hyperpigmentation, and even the Varnakrit (skin tone).

 Niacinamide + Salicylic Acid

 Salicylic acid is a desmolytic agent (encouraging cellular turnover and exfoliation while acting as a glue between skin cells) with antimicrobial and anti-inflammatory properties.
 Together the cytokines of niacinamide and anti-inflammatory properties of salicylic acid work wonders.
-Combined, it reduces redness and congestion while controlling oil production and eventual breakouts.
+Combined, it reduces the look of redness and congestion while balancing oil production and eventual breakouts.

 Niacinamide + Ghrit Kumari (Aloe Vera)

 As an anti-inflammatory and hydrating herb for the skin, aloe vera consists of essential vitamins, amino acids, polysaccharides, and phytosterols.
 Ayurveda points out that this Rasayana herb is anti-aging, healing, and protects the skin from everyday wear and tear.
-Aloe vera and niacinamide make a powerful combination to treat, repair, and rejuvenate skin.
+Aloe vera and niacinamide make a powerful combination to rejuvenate the look of the skin.

 Niacinamide + Kalonji (Nigella Sativa or Blackseed)